 For assurance purposes, we may require you to upload the datasets used to calculate your metric results directly onto the LandScale platform, rather than providing a link to an external storage system.

-For more information on how to set up Terraso as a file management system, see the .
+For more information on how to set up Terraso as a file management system, see the following section.